EWC Logo

 Summary of the case

 The registrant did not attend the hearing, nor were they represented.
+The extent to which the registrant admitted the allegations was unclear.
+The Committee therefore considered the allegations as denied.

 Having considered the Fitness to Practise Disciplinary Procedures and Rules and advice from an independent legal adviser, the Committee was satisfied that the hearing could proceed in the registrant’s absence.